SAP-samples/teched2023-DT169/exercises/ex4/README.md

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/c739e266-c8d0-44e8-af7c-bc49ed9fe1a8)

 A list of Groups will be displayed.
 Click on **Create**.
-Enter title for the Group ‘DT_169_XXX Group’.
+Enter title for the Group ‘DT_169_XXX Group’.(_XXX should be replaced with your group number for eg for place number 25 it is 025_)
 Click on **Save and Activate**.

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/04540932-660c-4ec7-a9f4-68fae2166897)